 In response, the Prime Minister has called for a “whole of community approach” to mental health reform — to which the arts and cultural sector is surely vital.
 The arts are the best means we have for sharing complex experience — and for overcoming the communications and engagement deficits that prevent many people from finding adequate support.

-For these reasons, our 2021 festival theme is The Big Reach.
+For these reasons, our 2022 festival theme is The Big Reach.
 Working within the constraints and unpredictability of the COVID environment, we are focusing our Brisbane festival around a limited number of live events, and a two-day Big Reach intensive.
-This will flow into further events on the Gold Coast, in Warwick and across the Darling Downs, where we are working with local partners to create a responsive cultural platform for direct engagement with mental health.
+This will flow into further events on the Gold Coast, in Warwick, across the Darling Downs and to Maroochydore on the Sunshine Coast, where we are working with local partners to create a responsive cultural platform for direct engagement with mental health.
 This will encompass a range of experimental workshops and community film and media-making projects, exploring the question of what mental health support might be in regional communities in Australia in the 2020s.

 We remain committed to delivering live engagements and face-to-face collaborative work (even if/when this sometimes involves rescheduling) as well as to our experiments in virtual reality and immersive media, which are shared with regional, remote and global audiences.